wooandoo/ember-rails/README.md

 Ember does not require an organized file structure.
 However, ember-rails allows you to use `rails g ember:bootstrap` to create the following directory structure under `app/assets/javascripts`:

-    controllers/
+    components/
     helpers/
     models/
-    routes/
-    templates/
-    views/

-Or if you configurate this plugin by component

-  config.handlebars.by_component = true

-then the directory structure under `app/assets/javascripts` has to be just:

-  components/

-And so, you create all file for a component in a subfoder:
+And so, you create all file for a component in just one folder:

 - route
 - controller